Welcome to our Science page.

 Teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all pupils are capable of achieving high standards in science.
 Our whole school approach to the teaching and learning of science involves the following;

 The successful approach at Mansfield Primary Academy results in a fun, engaging, high-quality science education, that provides children with the foundations and knowledge for understanding the world.
-Our engagement with the local environment ensures that children learn through varied and first hand experiences of the world around them.
+Our engagement with the local environment ensures that children learn through varied and first-hand experiences of the world around them.
 The outcomes in Science books evidence a broad range of scientific knowledge that focus on working scientifically, Biology, Chemistry and Physics.

 .
 Children review the agreed successes at the end of every session and are actively encouraged to identify their own target areas, with support from their teachers.
-Children also record what they have learned comparative to their starting points at the end of every topic.
+Children also record what they have learnt comparative to their starting points at the end of every topic.
 Emphasis is placed on the ability to think independently and raise questions about working scientifically.
 Children require the confidence and competence in the full range of practical skills, taking the initiative in planning and carrying out scientific investigations which is demonstrated in written and verbal explanations, solving challenging problems and reporting scientific findings to help them understand the world in which we live.

 Assessment is supported by use of the following strategies: